sadasant/sadasant/index.md

 [Creative Commons]

 * [About me][1]
-    I have {age} years old.
-I like to be an autodidact.
-I like humanity.
-I believe heatred grows as comunications crumble.
+    I have 20 years old.
+I enjoing being an autodidact.
+I like humanity and science.
+I believe hatred grows as communications crumble.
 I love how everything is uncertain.
-I live at {country}, but I enjoy traveling.
-I work coding for {work}.
-I do IT for fun.
-I've been down and up, like a sinusoidal graph.
-I love waves, rhymes and to tap them with my hands.
-I like details and projects.
+I live at Venezuela, but I enjoy traveling.
+I work for my own and do IT for fun.
+I like to dive minds, solitude, partnership and projects.

     You can contact me trough this forms:
     * {twitter}